 - Mobile Technology: A Wipro survey revealed that about 40% of U.S. utility companies support customer self-service on mobile phones.
 Besides the ability to pay bills at any time, apps facilitate quicker communication between customers and the utility, enable multiple channel engagement and can speed up the process of changing services.
 Deeper integration can include the possibility of an app alerting customers to peak service hours to help reduce their bills.

-How Digital West Can Help
+How Astound Business Solutions Powered by Digital West Can Help

-Digital West has IT services, consultation and infrastructure resources to take you where you want to go.
+We have IT services, consultation and infrastructure resources to take you where you want to go.
 Our data center is SOC 2 Type 2 certified and our rigid security standards protect your business data.
 Our ultra-high-speed fiber optic Internet is extremely reliable and designed to quickly and securely deliver even the most sensitive data, and you can count on our live, local Customer Service Team to be there when you need them.
 Here are four of our most popular programs for utility companies:

 45% of U.S. utilities use the cloud, 52% say they are planning on it, according to Oracle.
-Digital West uses the most sophisticated software available to manage backups of your desktops, laptops, file servers, as well as Exchange, SQL and other complex databases.
+We use the most sophisticated software available to manage backups of your desktops, laptops, file servers, as well as Exchange, SQL and other complex databases.
 You can take advantage of our colocation facilities and virtual resource pool to scale your resources up and down quickly.
 We enable utility clients to meet compliance standards, maintain strong network security, and sleep soundly at night knowing their data is stored and backed up nightly.